balajik/create-basic-react-component/README.md

-# create-react-component-cli
+# generate-react-components
-A CLI to create all the required files to build react components
+A CLI to generate all the necessary files for a react component